blt2114/compGenomics/tss/README.md

 It outputs a json file in [this format](https://github.com/blt2114/compGenomics/blob/master/vignettes/sample_files/all_tss.json)

-### Step 4: Append RNA-seq values to this list of TSS sites ###
+### Step 3: Append RNA-seq values to this list of TSS sites ###

 The RNA-seq matrix file contains RPKM values by exon.
-Since our "resolution" on the RNA-seq level is not better than the size of an exon, we will consider all TSS sites that map to the same exon the same TSS.
+Since our "resolution" on the RNA-seq level is not better than the size of an exon, we will consider all TSS sites that map to the same exon the same effective TSS.
 The start (or end) of the exon is taken to be the new "effective TSS" of all transcripts that map to that exon.

 Any transcript that does not map to any exon in the RNA-seq dataset is automatically discarded.